On the Picard Group of the Moduli Space of Curves via $r$-Spin Structures: Preliminaries

-Via property (ii) $\omega_{g,n}(x_1 \otimes \dots \otimes x_n)$ is determined by considering stable curves with a maximal number of nodes.
+Via property (ii) one sees that $\omega_{g,n}(x_1 \otimes \dots \otimes x_n)$ is determined by considering stable curves with a maximal number of nodes.
 Such a curve is obtained by identifying several rational curves with three marked points.
 The value of $\omega_{g,n}(x_1 \otimes \dots \otimes x_n)$ is thus uniquely specified by the values of $\omega_{0,3}$ and by the quadratic form~$\eta$.
-In other words, given $V$ and $\eta$, a topological part is uniquely determined by the associated quantum product, introduced in next subsection.
+In other words, given $V$ and $\eta$, a topological part is uniquely determined by the associated quantum product, introduced in the next subsection.

-Our main example of CohFT will be CohFT associated with Witten's r-spin class and its shifted version. \begin{example}[Witten's r-spin class]

-Let $r\geq2$ be an integer.
-For every $r$ there is a CohFT obtained from Witten's $r$-spin class, introduced by Witten in \cite{Witten}.
-See \cite{PV,P} for algebraic construction of Witten's top Chern class where it was proved that the axioms of CohFT (i,ii,iii) hold.
-We recall here the construction of this class in genus 0 zero case, the general case is more involved.
+Our main example of CohFT will be the CohFT associated with Witten's $r$-spin class and its shifted version. \begin{Example}[Witten's $r$-spin class] Let $r\geq2$ be an integer.
+For every $r$, there is a CohFT obtained from Witten's $r$-spin class, introduced by Witten in \cite{Witten}.
+See \cite{P,PV} for an algebraic construction of Witten's top Chern class where it was proved that the axioms of CohFT (i)--(iii) hold.